AdobeDocs/experience-manager-65.en/help/assets/proxy.md

 A proxy is a specific (and sometimes separate) Experience Manager instance that uses proxy workers as processors responsible for handling a job and creating a result.
 A proxy worker can be used for a wide variety of tasks.
 In the case of an [!DNL Assets] proxy this can be used for loading assets for rendering within Assets.
 For example, the [IDS proxy worker](indesign.md) uses an [!DNL Adobe InDesign] Server to process files for use in Assets.

-When the proxy is a separate [!DNL Experience Manager] instance this helps reduce the load on the Experience Manager authoring instance(s).
-By default, [!DNL Assets] executes the asset processing tasks in the same JVM (externalized via Proxy) to reduce the load on the Experience Manager authoring instance.
+When the proxy is a separate [!DNL Experience Manager] instance this helps reduce the load on the [!DNL Experience Manager] authoring instance(s).
+By default, [!DNL Assets] executes the asset processing tasks in the same JVM (externalized via Proxy) to reduce the load on the [!DNL Experience Manager] authoring instance.

 ## Proxy (HTTP Access) {#proxy-http-access}